Successful Change Management Starts with Leadership

 - Sustaining the change.
 Leaders are dealing with change overload; they have difficulty sorting out what is really important and compete for the resources required for implementation.
 Keeping focus and commitment to any single, new initiative or change can easily interfere with another area of change.
 In today’s reality of churn, sustaining change is exponentially more difficult than standard change management advice would have you believe.

 “No one sets out to fail at change,” says Pasmore.
 “Yet it’s too easy to believe that we will succeed where others have failed.”
+The reality is, managing complex change is difficult.

 3 Steps to Manage Change Better